KobbeH/Gravity-Gusher/README.md

-# Team-Two-Senior-Project
+# Team Two Senior Project: Gravity Gusher

+Download the Compiled Exe folder to play the game.

+Download the source code to view it inside Unity Game Engine.

-**Git LFS required for Asset Downloads
+**Git LFS required for Source Code Downloads
-Install unity for file use